 Run the full test suite, including integration tests, with this command:

-mvn clean test -Poracle-default,derby
+mvn clean verify -Poracle-default,derby

-Note: currently the oracle-default profile is required, along with the derby profile, to ensure all JARs required on the compile-time classpath in Maven.
+Note: Currently the oracle-default profile is required, along with the derby profile, to ensure all JARs required on the compile-time classpath in Maven.